YakshaLang/yakshalang.github.io/yaksha_proposals/0005_dsl_macros.md

 * Token list to token list transformation is a good fit for lisp.
 * Simplest form of syntax to learn.
 * Yak-shaving is fun.
 (Did you see what I did there? 😄)
-* Feels nicer and user friendly than `C` macros and `@nativexxx` in Yaksha.
+* Feels nicer and user-friendly than `C` macros and `@nativexxx` in Yaksha.

 ### Command line interpreter

-Use YakshaLisp as it's own programming language.
+Use YakshaLisp as its own programming language.

 * `yaksha lisp` - Run YakshaLisp interpreter REPL (Just YakshaLisp code, no macros!{} required)
 * `yaksha lisp <file>` - Execute just YakshaLisp code.
 (Don't use macros!{} here)